czcorpus/kontext/INSTALL.rst

   * the module resides in the *plugins* package (= *./lib/plugins* directory)
   * contains function *create_instance(settings)* which creates and returns a new instance of your authentication object.
-    The *settings* parameter is Bonito's *settings* module or some compatible one.
+    The *settings* parameter is KonText's *settings* module or some compatible one.
 This provides access to any required configuration parameter (e.g. database connection if you need one).

 Authentication object is expected to implement following methods: